Tell us about Tape Over. Where did the original idea come from?

-How does the city influence your works?
+How does the city influence your work?

 Berlin is inspiring – it is a big city, has a lot of green areas, suburbs and abandoned places.
 You meet a lot of interesting people.
 Our art is a part of the city, we try to give something back.

-The character of the city in general reminds me of tape.
+The character of the city, in general, reminds me of tape.
 Very structured and graphic like a map, straight lines like streets and sharp edges like living on the edge.
 Like life in this city feels sometimes.

-They contact us because the have seen our stuff at festivals or on the internet.
+They contact us because they have seen our stuff at festivals or on the internet.
 We never did acquisition or anything like that.
 Recommendations are also an important factor.
 Plus, you can still see our stuff in the most vibrant clubs in Berlin and because everyone in Berlin is going out at some point – people see our work.
 Additionally, brands and agencies like our professional approach and the way we work, that’s because of our background I mentioned earlier.

-How do you approach a new client brief?
+How do you approach a client brief?

 We try to get some inspiration from our client, but only on a high level, because the more freedom we get that better the outcome will be.

 If we’re given a proper client brief or concept, we break it down to the bottom line.
 Then we start our creative process – research, brainstorming, exchanging ideas, and moodboards.